Carver 4-County Museum

 Welcome to The Carver Center campus in Rapidan where the Carver 4-County Museum is housed in the original library of the historic George Washington Carver Regional High School (GWCRHS).

-We are excited to participate for the FIFTH time in GiveLocal Piedmont, and this time, we are a new IRS 501(c)3 nonprofit corporation.
+We are excited to again participate in GivingTuesday2025, especially since this is our first full year as an independent IRS 501(c)3 nonprofit corporation.
 Previously, we were a program of the alumni association for the GWCRHS.

 Before we tell you about the other exciting things happening with us, let us first remind you of our mission and values.